Doklam: British Raj period

 In the following decades, Sikkim established relations with the British East India Company and regained its lost territory with their help after an Anglo-Nepalese War.
 The British made Sikkim a de facto protectorate through the Treaty of Titalia (1817).
-However, the relations between Sikkim and the British remained rocky, and the Sikkimese retained loyalties to Tibet.
-Another treaty, Treaty of Tumlong in 1861, "confirmed" the protectorate status, and also excluded Tibetan influence from Sikkim.
+The relations between Sikkim and the British remained rocky, and the Sikkimese retained loyalties to Tibet.
+Another treaty, Treaty of Tumlong in 1861, "confirmed" the protectorate status, and excluded Tibetan influence from Sikkim.
 The Tibetan effort to retain their own suzerainty resulted in a clash at the Lingtu mountain in 1888.
 China, which exercised nominal suzerainty over Tibet, stepped in and signed a treaty on behalf of Tibet.

 Sikkim–Tibet boundary definition

-Called the Convention of Calcutta, the Anglo-Chinese treaty of 1890 recognised British suzerainty over Sikkim and delineated the boundary between Sikkim and Tibet.
+The treaty agreed between Britain and China, called the Convention of Calcutta or the Anglo-Chinese treaty of 1890, recognised British suzerainty over Sikkim and delineated the boundary between Sikkim and Tibet.
 The border was defined as the watershed between Teesta River of Sikkim and Mochu of Tibet (on the Dongkya range), starting at "Mount Gipmochi".
 For today's point of view, what was meant by "Mount Gipmochi" is unclear as no land surveys of the area had been undertaken prior to the treaty.
 Travel maps and sketch maps available from that time period show no awareness of the Doklam plateau on the part of the British, placing Mount Gipmochi directly on the Dongkya range.
 (See Map 3.)

-Continued Tibetan resistance to the acceptance of the Anglo-Chinese Treaty eventually led to a British expedition to Tibet in 1904, led by political officer Francis Younghusband.
+Continued Tibetan resistance to the acceptance of the Anglo-Chinese treaty eventually led to a British expedition to Tibet in 1904, under the political officer Francis Younghusband.
 The ensuing Convention of Lhasa obtained the Tibetan agreement to the earlier terms.
 The boundary established between Sikkim and Tibet in the treaty still survives today, according to scholar John Prescott.